 How is diabetes during pregnancy diagnosed?

-Your doctor will check you for diabetes during pregnancy.
+Your healthcare provider will check you for diabetes during pregnancy.

-If you have risk factors for type 2 diabetes, such as being overweight, your doctor
+If you have risk factors for type 2 diabetes, such as being overweight, your provider

 will check you early in pregnancy.
-Your doctor may test you during your first checkup.
+Your provider may test you during your first checkup.